L2N6H5B3/F1Leaderboard/README.md

 # Usage
 1. Download repo and adjust CSV location in `site.js`
-2. Create CSV with the following format (order on the leaderboard will be assigned):
+2. Create CSV with the following format (order on the leaderboard will be auto assigned based on points):
 ```
 Name,Team,Points
 Verstappen,Red Bull,34